RI-SE/smirk/docs/System Requirements Specification.md

 The SMIRK system architecture is further described in the [System Architecture Description](</docs/System Architecture Description.md>).

 ## 2.1 Product Perspective ##
 SMIRK is designed to send a brake signal when a collision with a pedestrian is imminent.
-Figures 1 to 6 below show five standard scenarios and a general scenario illustrating that SMIRK can handle arbitrary angles, i.e., not only perpendicular movement.
+Figures 1 to 7 below show five standard scenarios, a general scenario illustrating that SMIRK can handle arbitrary angles, i.e., not only perpendicular movement, and robustness against false positives.
 Note that the fifth scenario represents a stationary pedestrian, a scenario that is known to be different to pedestrian detection systems.
 Trajectories are illustrated with blue arrows accompanied by a speed (*v*) and possible an angle (*θ*). *c* and *p* in the superscript denotes car and pedestrian, respectively, and *0* in the subscript indicates initial speed.
+The ghost in Figure 7 illustrates a potential false positive, also known as "braking for ghosts."

 ![Scenario1](/docs/figures/scenario1.png) <a name="scenario1"></a>